Indigenous Cultural Protocols: Guidelines

-The development of respectful relationships between institutions such as the University of Melbourne and Indigenous Australians is an important step in the broader social movement towards reconciliation between Indigenous and non-Indigenous Australians.
+The development of respectful relationships between institutions such as the University of Melbourne and Aboriginal and Torres Strait Islander Australians is an important step in the broader social movement towards reconciliation.
 Respect can be manifested in a number of ways.
-In formal occasions respect can be demonstrated through the recognition of Indigenous Australian Protocols
+On formal occasions, respect can be demonstrated through the recognition of Indigenous Cultural Protocols.

-Please ensure when asking for cultural services that enough time is given prior to your event as booking at the last minute will often mean Elders and or Performers are not available.
+Please ensure you have a long lead-time when booking these cultural services because leaving it until the last minute will often mean Elders and/or performers are not available.

 More information can be found in The University of Melbourne Indigenous Cultural Protocols Guidelines.